Magnetic charge quantization from SYM considerations: Fayet-Iliopoulos gauge and Dirac monopole

-with $B^a=\tilde{F}^{0a}$ as usual.
-Note also that the magnetic current is also tangent to the defect so from the perspective of the D3-brane one can obtain the magnetic charge which the 1+1-dimensional kink carries by integrating associated magnetic field $B^a$ over an $\mathbf{S}^2$ surrounding the kink:
+with $B^a=\tilde{F}^{0a}$, as usual.
+Notice that the magnetic current $j_{m,V}$ is also tangent to the defect so from the perspective of the D3-brane, one can obtain the magnetic charge which the 1+1-dimensional kink carries by integrating the associated magnetic field $B^a$, over a $\mathbf{S}^2$, surrounding the kink:

-where, in second equality we have deformed the $\mathbf{S}^2$ to covers the kink in $x^1$ direction because of Dirac delta function.
+where in the second equality we have deformed the $\mathbf{S}^2$, for covering the kink in the $x^1$-direction because of the Dirac delta function.